damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 [the artifact documentation for more information](http://doc.gitlab.com/ce/ci/yaml/README.html#artifacts).

-In future releases, we aim to introduce artifact expiration, passing artifacts between builds and the ability to quickly get an overview of your artifacts.
+In future releases, we aim to introduce artifact expiration, passing artifacts between builds, and the ability to quickly get an overview of your artifacts.

 ## CI Runner Caching

 When doing CI builds, many builds make use of the same dependencies.
-Because Runners start fresh with every run, this makes that they spend a lot of time installing the same things over and over.
+Because Runners start fresh with every run, this means that they spend a lot of time installing the same things over and over.

 With caching now available for builds, this is no longer necessary.
 You can